CMSgov/bcda-static-site/_pages/api-documentation.md

 ### /Patient

-Similar to /Group/all, use the[/Patient endpoint](https://build.fhir.org/ig/HL7/bulk-data/export.html#endpoint---all-patients) to request data for all Medicare enrollees currently attributed to your model entity.
+Similar to /Group/all, use the [/Patient endpoint](https://build.fhir.org/ig/HL7/bulk-data/export.html#endpoint---all-patients) to request data for all Medicare enrollees currently attributed to your model entity.

 The difference is using the _since parameter with /Patient will return resources updated after the date provided for existing and newly attributed enrollees.